flowscripter/dynamic-cli-framework/README.md

 Support for reading default argument values from a configuration file and/or environment variables is provided by `ConfigurationServiceProvider`.

-Configuration of default values for each `Command` is enabled if the `Command.enableConfiguration` is `true`.
+Usage of configured default values for each `Command` is only enabled if `Command.enableConfiguration` is `true`.

 ##### Configuration File